Factbox - UK economy suffers little immediate Brexit hit, tests to come

 A first survey of the manufacturing sector in August published on Tuesday showed the strongest export orders in two years, helped by the Brexit-related fall in sterling, but demand at home was weak.

 Business investment will be a key indicator of how industries cope with the fallout from the referendum.
-A reading of business investment is due on Friday but covers the second quarter so mostly the period before the June 23 vote.
+The latest data showed business investment increased by 0.5 percent running up to the referendum, confounding expectations in a Reuters poll for a fall and reversing a decrease in the first three months of the year.

 (Additional reporting by Andy Bruce; editing by William Schomberg/Jeremy Gaunt)